kaidez/kaidez.com/_posts/2015-06-15-write-code.md

 Day.

 ## About the new job
 As mentioned in my last post, [I left Revlon](/revlon/ "Read about kaidez leaving Revlon") and took a front end developer position at [Everyday Health](http://www.everydayhealth.com/ "Visit Everyday Health") where I perform a variety of web stack-based tasks.
-By web stack, I mean I work primarily with HTML, CSS and JavaScript.
+By "web stack," I mean I work primarily with HTML, CSS and JavaScript.

 The first tasks I was given were JavaScript and CSS bug fixes.
-I also had to rewrite some HTML to make it cross-browser/device compliant, but I started off by dealing with those bugs.
+I also had to rewrite some HTML to make it cross-browser/device compliant, but I dealt with these bugs mostly.

-Then I was asked to refactor some JavaScript inside one of the site's key web apps.
-This was obviously tougher than the bug fixes.
+Then I had to refactor functionality inside one of the company's public-facing web applications.
+This was a straight-up JavaScript task and was tougher than the bug fixes.

 I've always been a bit insecure about my web stack skills being up to par, specifically the JavaScript one.
 JS goes through changes seemingly every minute and keeping up with the changes takes effort.

-So I've always been a little concerned as to whether or not my JS skills are up-to-date and I went into the new job with this concern.
+So I've always been a little concerned as to whether or not my JS skills are up-to-date and went into the new job with this concern.
 But a funny thing happened: I was able to do everything I was asked to do.

 I'm not saying that the bugs were so easy to fix that a five-year old could fix them (they weren't), or that my ability to handle the refactor makes me the world's greatest web developer (it doesn't).
 I saying that I wasn't intimidated by these tasks because, as it turns out, my skills are better than I'm giving myself credit for.

-## Why are my skills are better than I'm giving myself credit for?
+## Why are my skills better than I'm giving myself credit for?
-I am 100% convinced that my ability to do the job is the direct result of a decision I made months ago to <em>try</em> write at least one piece of web stack code a day.
-I missed some days but I've mostly followed through with this decision.
+I am 100% convinced that my ability to do the job is the direct result of a decision I made months ago to <em>try</em> and write at least one piece of web stack code a day.
+I missed some days during the weekends but I'm still writing code on a consistent basis.

 Some of the code was for work, some of it was for [the lynda.com courses I created](/lynda-kaidez/ "Read about the lynda.com courses I created").
 Most of it was just my trying out some new framework or tool, or just playing with a certain part of the JavaScript core API.